Page in progress.

 About

-Utilizing the archives’ on-site x-ray equipment that is routinely used for viability assessments of accessioned seeds, Dornith documents and subsequently collages the seeds and tissue samples stored in these crucial collections.
+Columbian Exchange III is part of a series focused on climate change and declining biodiversity called Archiving Eden - an ongoing collaboration since 2008 with renowned biologists at the most comprehensive international seed banks in the world.
+Utilizing the archives’ on-site x-ray equipment routinely used for viability assessments of accessioned seeds, Dornith documents and subsequently collages the seeds and tissue samples stored in these crucial collections.
 The amazing visual power of magnified x-ray images, which springs from the technology’s ability to record what is invisible to the human eye, illuminates her considerations not only of the complex issues surrounding the role of science and human agency in relation to gene banking, but also of the poetic questions about life and time on a macro and micro scale.

 About

 Midge Eliassen was educated as a librarian but has worked primarily as a writer, editor, photojournalist, and architectural photographer.
 She is a longtime citizen scientist and environmental photographer, primarily at Lake Sunapee, NH.
 Midge has volunteered with the Society for the Protection of New Hampshire Forests, and the Lake Sunapee Protective Association where she worked with Dr. Kathleen Weathers and colleagues researching surprising blooms of the cyanobacterium gloeotrichia echinulata in low-nutrient lakes across New England.
-Understanding the causes and consequences of these "gloeo" blooms for lake water quality and health (i.e. plankton communities and ecosystem functioning)–and applying what is being learned–is part of the team's long-term studies.
+Understanding the causes and consequences of these "gloeo" blooms for lake water quality and health (i.e., plankton communities and ecosystem functioning) – and applying what is being learned – is part of the team's long-term studies.

 About